At Vertigo Ventures Limited, we are committed to protecting personal data that we obtain about you.

 If you decide to purchase any of our services, we will also need you to provide:

-Our [“Get In Touch”] contact function also allows our Website visitors to include a short message.
-Depending on your message, we may obtain additional personal data, which could include special categories of personal data (i.e. personal data of a more sensitive nature), when you voluntarily supply information through this function on our Website.
+Our [“Contact Us”] contact function also allows our Websites visitors to include a short message.
+Depending on your message, we may obtain additional personal data, which could include special categories of personal data (i.e. personal data of a more sensitive nature), when you voluntarily supply information through this function on our Websites.

-We are always trying to improve our Website and to offer the best, most accessible service possible to all of our customers.
+We are always trying to improve our Websites and to offer the best, most accessible service possible to all of our customers.

-When you visit our Website, our service providers may collect the following data, which will almost always be anonymised and aggregated before reporting back to us:
+When you visit our Websites, our service providers may collect the following data, which will almost always be anonymised and aggregated before reporting back to us:

-- pages visited while at the Website and time spent per page
+- pages visited while at the Websites and time spent per page

 - page interaction information, such as scrolling, clicks and browsing methods